-When craps players bet against the shooter in a casino table, the most common strategy is to play don’t pass and don’t come.
+When craps players bet against the shooter in a live casino table, the most common strategy is to play don’t pass and don’t come.

 Backing those bets by laying the free odds cuts the house edge to the bone for “Dark Side” or “wrong bettor” – as the majority who bet with the shooter refer to don’t players.